Jana Lasser

 I research emergent phenomena in complex social systems, employing methods from machine learning, data science, natural language processing and computational and statistical modelling to understand how humans behave in socio-technical environments.
 My current research interests include the effectiveness of counterspeech strategies and the spread of misinformation on social media platforms, the fracturing or our society's understanding of "honesty" and the impact of social media recommendation algorithms on societal outcomes.

 For my PhD in physics, I conducted research on pattern formation in salt deserts at the Max Planck Institute for Dynamics and Self-Organization and received my degree from the Georg-August-University in Göttingen, Germany in 2019.
+After a PostDoc at the Complexity Science Hub Vienna, a stay at the Graz University of Technology as Marie Curie Fellow, and a short stint at RWTH Aachen as interim professor for Computational Social Sciences and Humanities, I joined the University of Graz in 2024.

 Next to my research I care deeply about scientific integrity and how the scientific community functions and dysfunctions in this context.
 I improve reproducibility and transparency of research by being an outspoken and active proponent of Open Science practices.
 As leader of the survey group within the COST Action on Researcher Mental Health and founding member of the Network Against Abuse of Power in Science I drive systemic change to improve the conditions under which science is conducted.